system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ## Replacing a GPU:

 Depending on which power supply is installed, Thelio Mira supports up to two 3-slot thick GPUs.
-There are three PCIe 4.0 x16 slots, however the bottom slot only has room for a 1-slot thick card, and is only accessible if the second slot does not have a 3-slot thick card installed.
+There are three PCIe 4.0 x16 slots; however, the bottom slot only has room for a 1-slot thick card, and is only accessible if the second slot does not have a 3-slot thick card installed.
 The top two slots can accommodate cards as wide as 3-slots.
 An even thicker GPU can be installed in the top slot if only a single GPU is being used.
 Mixing NVIDIA and AMD GPUs is not recommended.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes